Rio Hondo College logo

 (*The UC will grant a maximum of 4 units credit for KINA activity courses)

-This is a swimming/fitness course designed to provide the individual who has beginning swimming skills an opportunity to master the fundamentals of physical fitness as they relate to swimming as an aerobic activity.
-Emphasis will be placed on aerobic training with some training at the anaerobic threshold and anaerobic levels.
+This swimming/fitness course is designed to provide students with beginning swimming skills an opportunity to master the fundamentals of physical fitness as they relate to swimming as an aerobic activity.
+Emphasis is placed on aerobic training with some training at the anaerobic threshold and anaerobic levels.
 This class is suitable for all students interested in swimming as a fitness activity.

 KINA 130 - Fitness and Wellness Laboratory (1.0 units)